These are the most important rules (to me anyways) for bodybuilding.

 Change your routine around frequently.
 Every 3-6 weeks, vary the order that you do your routine, or change your whole style altogether.

-Try HIT, super-slow, negative training, high volume, etc.
+Try HIIT, super-slow, negative training, high volume, etc.

 This is important because your muscles will get used to the workouts you do, and this way you will shock the hell out of them.